 In April 2011, PET producer Mossi & Ghisolfi (M&G) began construction of a cellulosic ethanol plant in Crescentino, Italy.
 The Creswell (Vercelli) biorefinery is the first of its kind in the world.
 It has an annual production capacity of approximately 75 million litres.

 The plant produces second-generation bio-ethanol from variable ligno-cellulosic biomass and Arundo donax (giant cane) that is not suitable for consumption.
 The facility was officially opened in October 2013.

 The total cost of the project was €150m ($203.6m).
 It generated roughly 100 direct jobs and 200 indirect positions in the local community.

 In October 2011, M&G, through its subsidiary Chemtex, formed a joint venture with TPG Capital and TPG Biotech to establish a new company, called Beta Renewables.
-M&G and TPG invested €250m into the new company, which licenses Chemtex's PROESA technology to markets across the world.
+M&G and TPG invested €250m in the new company, which licenses Chemtex's PROESA technology to markets across the world.

 M&G holds majority stake in Beta Renewables and, as part of the joint venture agreement, transferred the ownership of its pilot plant in Tortona, Italy, and the Crescentino plant to Beta Renewables.
 Novozymes acquired a 10% stake in Beta Renewables in 2012.

 Non-food biomass feedstock and design of the Italian ethanol biorefinery

 Unlike conventional bio-ethanol, the M&G plant uses non-food biomass, which is sourced from the vicinity of the project site.

 The main feedstock for the biorefinery is Arundo donax, though the plant can also use other local agricultural residues such as rice husks, corn stovers and wheat stalks.
 Novozymes supplies enzymes for the M&G plant.

 M&G acquired around 140,000m² of the ex-Teksid industrial complex from Infrastrutture Logistica Veneto Orientale (the Lucefin Group) for the biorefinery.
 Infrastructure at the Crescentino site includes approximately 80,000m² of warehouses.

 The ethanol biorefinery also comprises a power plant, generating 13MW of electricity and steam for by burning lignin, a biomass co-product produced during ethanol production.
 Excess electricity is supplied to Italy's power grid.

 The plant also includes laboratories and offices.
 Raw materials are supplied by road and the bio-ethanol produced is transferred by rail.